eiiches/scriptable-jmx-exporter/README.md

 | `options.include_timestamp` | `true` | Specifies whether /metrics response should include a timestamp at which the metric is scraped. |
 | `options.minimum_response_time` | `0` | A minimum time in milliseconds which every /metrics requests should take.
 This is used to avoid CPU spikes when there are thousands of metrics.
 When set, `options.include_timestamp` should not be disabled because the time at which a response completes differs from the time at which the metrics are scraped. |

+These options can also be specified as /metrics parameters.
+E.g. `/metrics?minimum_response_time=1000`.

 ### Rule Configuration

 Rules are searched in order and a first match is used for each attribute.